Fukki/auto-pot/README.md

 Q: after reload *.json with in game command auto-pot not work.</br>
 A: update your inventory by open it one time or use item one time.</br>

+A: got the error.</br>
+Q: check your proxy and this module has up to date or not</br>